G7DAO/summon-contracts/contracts/upgradeables/marketplace/README.md

 The core improvement about the `Marketplace V3` smart contract is better developer experience of working with the contract.

-Previous version had some limitations, arising due to (1) the smart contract size limit of `~24.576 kb` on Ethereum mainnet (and other thirdweb supported chains), and (2) the way the smart contract code is organized (single, large smart contract that inherits other contracts).
+Previous version had some limitations, arising due to (1) the smart contract size limit of `~24.576 kb` on Ethereum mainnet (and other achievo supported chains), and (2) the way the smart contract code is organized (single, large smart contract that inherits other contracts).
 The previous `Marketplace` smart contract has functions that have multiple jobs, behave in many different ways under different circumstances, and a lack of convenient view functions to read data easily.

 Moreover, over time, we received feature requests for `Marketplace`, some of which have been incorporated in `Marketplace V3`, for e.g.: